uniquedev200/SUVIDHA-BACKEND/README.md

 ## Backend Development Status

 The SUVIDHA backend is currently in active development.
-The authentication using goverment-IDs and transport security implementation have been completed.Completed HTTPS routes and TLS have been tested locally using mkcert certificates
+The authentication using goverment-IDs and transport security implementation have been completed,**billing and payment listing APIs have now been implemented and tested using mock data sources**.

+Completed HTTPS routes and TLS have been tested locally using mkcert certificates

 ### Completed Work